 Ornamental cabbage and kale (also known as “flowering” cabbage and kale) are in the same species as edible cabbage, broccoli, and cauliflower.
 While ornamental cabbage and kale are edible, they tend to have a bitter flavor so they are often relegated to an ornamental in the garden.
 Technically, ornamental cabbage and kale are all kales (kales produce leaves in tight rosettes while cabbages produce heads).
 In the horticultural trade, ornamental kale is the term used for plants with deeply-cut, curly, frilly or ruffled leaves, while the broad flat-leaved types are typically called ornamental cabbage.
 Ornamental cabbage and kale grow approximately one foot wide and 15 inches tall.
 In some parts of the state, the winter cold has taken its toll and the plants are not very attractive, while in some parts they have taken a little hit but are still growing strong.
 They can give us a lot of winter color in shades of pink, purple and white from fall through spring, depending on the winter weather.
 If they are doing well, they typically begin to stretch or get leggy as warm temperatures increase in the spring, and then begin to produce some straggly yellow blooms which signals the end of their growing season, if Mother Nature didn’t end it sooner!

-Winter weeds are growing and blooming quite nicely in lawns across the state.
+Winter weeds got off to a slow start during our colder winter, but they are rebounding quickly.
+Many are growing rapidly and some are already in bloom.
 We are getting pretty late in the season for herbicides to be very effective on winter weeds, but you still have time to put out a pre-emergent for summer weeds.
 Once winter weeds begin to bloom and set seeds, damage is done.
 Try to mow to keep weeds from setting seeds but hold off on using any fertilizer until your lawn grass has totally greened up—usually late April to early May.
 Putting out any fertilizer now is going to feed winter weeds, which don’t need any encouragement.

 2017 - We skated by pretty nicely by not having any hard freezes in April and are well on our way into the growing season, with most of the state still 2-3 weeks earlier on many blooms.
 The unexpectedly cold weather reappeared last weekend, but it seems to be gone now.
 We have had regular but spotty rain and it is important that you pay attention to water needs, particularly on newly planted trees, shrubs, annuals, perennials and vegetables.
 It is prime gardening season and there is plenty to do.